 - Device Type defines what the memory location can be used for.
 Device types include inputs, outputs, link relays, latch relays, and others.
 For device type limitations, see your PLC documentation.
 In this case, device type does not refer to the model of PLC. - Range defines the valid addresses.
 Addresses are usually specified as one or more letters indicating the device type and a number.
 The number is specified as a hex or decimal value from 0 to an upper limit.
 Hexadecimal numbers must always start with a valid decimal digit.
 For example, the offset C3 should be written as 0C3. - Data Type defines which data type the client request can specify when accessing the memory location.

-Examples are Short, Word, and BCD.
-For a complete list of valid data types, see Supported Data Types on page 58.
-The data type is often optional because most memory locations have a default data type. - Access defines what the client may do; some memory locations are read only or write only, others are read/write.
+Examples are Short and Word only.
+For a complete list of valid data types, see Supported Data Types on page 52.

+The data type is often optional because most memory locations have a default data type. - Access defines what you may do.
+Some memory locations are read only or write only, others are read/write.